 Why subscribe to Charlottesville Community Engagement?

 Do you want to know more about how things work in the area in and around Charlottesville?
 I certainly do.
-That’s why I created this newsletter and podcast in July 2020, and why there are now hundreds of subscribers with about a quarter of the audience helping support the work financially.
+That’s why I created this newsletter and podcast in July 2020, and why there are now thousands of subscribers with about a quarter of the audience helping support the work financially.

-Since the first episode, I have produced over 430 newsletters and podcasts that capture as much as I can about local and regional government.
+Since the first edition, I have produced over 722 newsletters and podcasts that capture as much as I can about local and regional government.
 I’ve followed many stories on a beat that covers Charlottesville, Albemarle County, the University of Virginia and keeps an eye on what’s happening in Richmond.
 Reading or listening to the work will keep you better informed on public policy choices that come before elected officials.

 Before we proceed, a note about payment.
 I am aware that in these times, it’s hard to justify funding another content producer.
 If you sign up for free, I will never to beg for money or introduce a false scarcity in order to frighten you into paying.
 I am confident that there are people who will help cover the cost of this service for everyone.